Trying to conceive can be a beautiful time, but it isn’t smooth sailing for every couple. It can bring feelings of pressure, anxiety or depression.

 4. Reclined Bound Angle Pose

 This is one of the most powerful fertility-promoting yoga poses.
 Resting your torso on the bolster creates plenty of breathing room in your abdomen for the uterus and ovaries.
 Splaying your thighs out to the side opens the pelvis and invites more blood to flow through the area.
 To get into this pose, put your bolster or a couch cushion on the floor.
 Sit down so the cushion is a few inches away from your lower back — you want your ribcage to rest on the bolster, but not your waist.
 Bend your knees and bring the soles of your feet together, then let your knees open to the side.
 Have two rolled-up towels or yoga blocks nearby to tuck under your thighs.
 Then lie back so your spine, neck, and head are resting on the cushion.
 Place your hands on your belly, palms down, or on the floor, palms up.
-Stay at least 5 minutes, letting your body sink down into the props.
+Stay at least 5 minutes, letting your body sink down into the props.5.
+Bridge Pose

 This pose stretches the psoas, the muscle that connects the upper body to the lower body, which creates more space in the low abdomen and promotes healthy reproductive organs.
 It also gently compresses the thyroid gland, which then gets doused in fresh blood (which delivers oxygen and nutrients), helping this hormone-producer function better.
 To practice the bridge pose, lie on your back with knees bent and feet flat on the floor, slightly wider than hip distance apart.
 Next, place your arms by your sides, palms facing up.
 Exhale and press your lower back to the floor.
 Curl your tailbone under, peeling your spine away from the floor, lifting your buttocks until you come to rest on your upper back.
 Keep your pelvis curled under and your lower back long.
 Stay in the pose for 5 to 15 deep breaths.
 Release the pose gradually, curling your spine down to the floor slowly.
 These poses will be most effective when you are feeling comfortable and relaxed.
 Make sure the room is warm enough, and have some extra blankets handy as when your body’s movements and breath slows down you can often feel the cold.
 You’ll feel most at ease in comfortable, well-fitted clothes.
 It’s best not to wear anything too tight, restricting, or irritating to distract you.
 A stretchy pair of leggings, loose vest or t-shirt, and a warm cardigan would be best.
-You can listen to some calming music, light candles or incense, or even use essential oils and an eye mask to help completely let go.
+You can listen to some calming music, light candles or incense, or even use essential oils and an eye mask to help completely let go.It’s important to focus on creating an environment that allow for you to feel as deeply relaxed and nurtured as possible.
+Yoga can help create a space for calm and clarity amid the emotional and physiological journey of conception.